 I’m always on the lookout for ways to use technology to introduce efficiencies to the way my business works.
 I’m happy to share the productivity tools my business uses and would hope that you will also share what you use by commenting below.

 Many of the services offer great mobile support through the use of apps.

-A highly popular cloud-based file sharing, storage and collaboration service.
+A highly popular cloud-based file-sharing, storage, and collaboration service.
 Store your stuff in one place and access it from any of your devices.
 Although there is a free service, I have a Dropbox Pro account (£79 per year), which offers a huge 1Tb storage space.
-We use it to store all sorts of files, images, backups, and to share ideas with our clients.
-We’ve also recently started sharing links to Dropbox files from our gmail accounts, which prevents having to physically send large attached files.
+We use it to store all sorts of files, images, and backups, and to share ideas with our clients.
+We’ve also recently started sharing links to Dropbox files from our Gmail accounts, which prevents having to physically send large attached files.